ScanSpectrum was inspired by the scarcity of publicly available agricultural and medical data, especially in Sub-Saharan Africa.

 Choose how you want to play.
 Configure different muzzles and plug-ins to support both colorimetric wet chemistry and infrared spectroscopy.

-We channel the strongest techniques learned from the maker movement, including 3D printing and ARM technologies, to build professional hardware at affordable costs.
+We channel the strongest techniques from the maker movement, including 3D printing and ARM technologies, to build professional hardware at affordable costs.

 Analyze Capture NDVI, PRI, and similar vegetation indexes in seconds.
 Perform the same measurements done by crop sensors and chlorophyll meters.